Cathy347Le/made-from-scratch/notes.md

 - ASYNC/AWAIT handles error using the TRY/CATCH structure, but can be messy when you have so many routes to do.
 You can use express-async-handler to handle your exceptions in a cleaner way
 - ErrorHandler.js moved to Middleware folder and reference to function on server.js should be at the top.
 Middleware runs in order that you define.

+##### Price Formatting

+- What happens if I need the price stored as a number and string?
+Is it better to add the string version in the data or reused a function that formats it?

 ## Things to do Later

 - Update React Router to v6